Tibetan Mastiff vs Tibetan Spaniel: Complete Comparison (2026)

 Health and Lifespan Comparison

 Tibetan Mastiff has a typical lifespan of 10-12 years, while Tibetan Spaniel lives approximately 12-15 years.
 Health profiles differ significantly between these dogs.
-Tibetan Mastiff is predisposed to Orthopedic Conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
-Tibetan Spaniel faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
+Tibetan Mastiff is predisposed to joint and skeletal conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Tibetan Spaniel faces its own health challenges including orthopedic problems such as ligament injuries and other genetic predispositions.
 Tibetan Mastiff has 3 documented predispositions compared to 2 for Tibetan Spaniel, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health